Colchester RFC

 Colchester Rugby Football Club is an English rugby union club based in Colchester, Essex.
-The first XV team play in Regional 1 South East at level 5 in the English rugby union system, following their relegation from the 2024–25 National League 2 East.
+The first XV team play in National League 2 East, at level 4 in the English rugby union system, following their promotion from Regional 1 South East at the end of 2025–26 season.

 Ground

 Colchester play their home games at Raven Park.
 The ground is situated on the northern edge of the city, just off the A12.
 The complex consists of two AGP pitches, seven grass pitches and a clubhouse with a covered balcony.
 The main capacity is around 1,200, with 1,000 standing pitch side plus 200 in the clubhouse.
-The club moved to Raven Park in 2021, having previously been based at Mill Hill which was sold off for housing.
+The club moved to Raven Park in 2021, having previously been based at Mill Road which was sold off for housing.